imclab/tinbob/wp-content/plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.8.1 (01/11/2013) =
+* Fix PHP notice on message for network
+* Check for active links manager; change from WP 3.5
+* Add Widget settings (Beta)
+* Fix for remove admin bar in backend
+* Remove Backend options, there not usable with WP 3.5 and earlier
+* Fix 'Category Height' in post to use also in newer versions of WP
+* Fix to hide foorer, but it is usable to add custom content
+* Fix Hints, Options for Multisite install
+* Add Admin Bar options (Beta)

+= v1.8.0 =
+* Simple Support for WP Multisite
+* Enhancement for hide Text-Tab on editors in custom post types
+* Small fix for PHP notice

+= v1.7.27 =
+* Fix for hide Admin Bar in WP 3.4
+* Fix for remove sections on custom post types in edit screen table
+* Enhancements for reduce sections on edit post and page
+* Enhancement for User Info to use also in Admin Bar in front end
+* Fix for different pages in admin, see [forum thread](http://wordpress.org/support/topic/plugin-adminimize-hide-page-and-subpages-editphp)
+* Fix, if you don't use redirect for php notice
+* Add romanian language

+= v1.7.26 =
+* Grammerfix for settings message [see thread](http://wordpress.org/support/topic/plugin-adminimize-what-does-the-settings-page-ignores-this-settings-mean?replies=4)
+* Fix for custom areas on Custom Post Types, [see thread](http://wordpress.org/support/topic/plugin-adminimize-bug-in-custom-metabox-ids-for-custom-types?replies=3)
+* Exclude backend theme options, was used only smaller 2.0 of WP
+* Exclude Hint in Footer
+* Exclude writescroll options
+* Different cleaner actions

+= v1.7.25 =
+* Update for fix menu-items with entities
+* [Fix](http://plugins.trac.wordpress.org/changeset/494274) for display settings on menu, if items are deactivated
+* Add Separator to settings of menu, for hide this for different roles
+* Add notice for settings page, that no settings work on this page
+* Fix rewrite, if change the user info area and define an rewrite
+* List Separator on menu-items; also possible to hide this

+= v1.7.24 =
+* Maintenance: add ID for hide html-tab on Edtior also in WP 3.3
+* Bugfixing for WP 3.2.1 with the new functions :(

+= v1.7.23 =
+* Maintenance: change function to remove admin bar for WP 3.3, see [Forum item](http://wordpress.org/support/topic/694201)
+* Maintenance: change for USer Info to works also in WP 3.3

+= v1.7.22 =
+* Security fix for $_GET on the admin-settings-page

+= v1.7.21 =
+* SORRY: i had an svn bug; here the cimplete version
+* no changes; only a new commit to svn

+= v1.7.20 =
+* fix small bug for use plugin Localization
+* add Dashbaord Widgets to remove for different roles

+= v1.7.19 =
+* fix page for links - `link.php`
+* add irish language files
+* add bulgarian language files

+= v1.7.18 (06/07/2011) =
+* Fixes Small User info on right top with Admin Bar, also ready for WP 3.2
+* Fixes Error for xmlrpc
+* Add QuickEdit-Areas for hide this
+* Different changes on source
+* With WP 3.2 remove all Admin Styles !
+* Add support for custom post type
+* many small changes on source
+* update de_DE language files
+* tested only in version 3.1 and 3.2-beta; dont test in smaller version
+* add hindi language file

 = v1.7.17 (04/11/2011) =
 * Fixes on Admin-CSS Styles for WP 3.*
 * Reduce backend Styles of the Plugins - Goal: kill all styles!!! (to heavy for Maintenance)